noriskworld/blogdown/content/post/2022-07-22-daily-stoic/index.en.md

 > All our human lot should be before our eyes.  -Seneca

-### AMOR FATT
+### AMOR FATI

 > The spirit must Be trainad to a realisation and an acceptance of its lot.  -Seneca

 > What fortune has made is not your own.  -Seneca

 > Remember that you are an actor in a play.
-For that is your business, to act the role that is assigned to you as well as you can.  - Epicletus.
+For that is your business, to act the role that is assigned to you as well as you can.  - Epicletus

 ### TEMET NOSCE

 > To know thyself is the beginning of wisdom.  -Aristotle

-> The unexamined life is not worth living.  -Socrates,
+> The unexamined life is not worth living.  -Socrates

-> To find yourself, think for yeurself.  -Socrates,
+> To find yourself, think for yeurself.  -Socrates

 > Dig within.
-Therein lies the fountain of good.  -Marcus Aurelius.
+Therein lies the fountain of good.  -Marcus Aurelius